ZumiYumi/AutoRecon-OSWA/README.md

 ### Python 3

-AutoRecon requires the usage of Python 3.8+ and pip, which can be installed on Kali Linux using the following commands:
+AutoRecon-OSWA requires the usage of Python 3.8+ and pip, which can be installed on Kali Linux using the following commands:

 ```bash
 sudo apt install python3